Welcome to Madison Dental Initiative

 With all the hardships that come with homelessness, access to dental care is near the top of the list.
 That’s why Madison dentists and volunteers decided they had to do something.

 The Salvation Army (SA) Thursday night dental clinic, founded in May 2009, grew out of a desire by Dr. Matthew Kutz, Dr. Laura Tills, and State Public Health Dental Hygienist Lisa Bell to meet the oral health needs of the homeless population in Madison.
 The Madison Dental Initiative was established with the inception of this clinic.
-Since its opening, the clinic has provided care for 265 patients.
+Since its opening, the clinic has provided care for over a thousand of the Madison area’s people in need.

-The SA Dental Clinic is staffed by volunteer health professional students at the University of Wisconsin-Madison and a team of dedicated local dentists who volunteer their time and talents.
+Madison Dental Initiative is staffed by volunteer health professional students at the University of Wisconsin-Madison and a team of dedicated local dentists, hygienists and assistants who volunteer their time and talents.

 The clinic is set up to do a wide variety of both preventive and restorative care, including simple root canals, stainless steel crowns, and pulpotomies (baby tooth root canals).
 Establishing the SA Dental Clinic was made possible through collaboration with the Salvation Army and the MEDiC Salvation Army Clinic as well as a grant, which funded setup costs and equipment.